yitongw2/To_Do_List/README.md

 # To_Do_List
-1.23
-Upadate:
-Use fragments;
-Use SQLiteDatabase to store to-do list data;

-Bugs:
+1.24 For TEST
+Bug fixed:
-Rotation in Add To-Do item fragment (crash);
+X - Rotation in Add To-Do item fragment (crash);